synthara/core-v-verif/docs/SystemVerilog-model/README.md

 Extension rv_addsubls3 added to the model, same verification issues of previous added set ( hello_world test doesn't contain any custom instructions ), I had an issue with ls3 field of this instructions, so I decided finally to add the field ls3 in the arg_lut.csv file.
 Secondly, the first custom extensions set had an error inside its coding ( there was a mismatch with other instructions, but finally it was me that wrote incorrectly the coding inside the extension file ).
 I did another different push where I added the clip extensions, and also needed to add another argument in arg_lut.csv.

+## 22/05/2025 push

+ReadmeTOT.md created in order to explain all the high level model